Identification schemes

 • \( \mathbb{Z}_{7}^{*} = \{ 1, 2, 3, 4, 5, 6 \} \)

-The number of elements in \( \mathbb{Z}_{n}^{*} \) is denoted by the symbol \( \phi(n) \) after a famous Swiss mathematician called Euler and is called Euler's phi function.
-As we saw previously, then if \( n \) is a prime number \( p \) then \( \phi(p) = p-1 \).
+The number of elements in \( \mathbb{Z}_{n}^{*} \) is denoted by \( \phi(n) \), named after the famous Swiss mathematician Euler, and is called Euler's phi function.
+As we saw previously, if \( n \) is a prime number \( p \), then \( \phi(p) = p-1 \).
 The number of elements in a group \( G \) is also called the order of \( G \) and is written as \( \left| G \right| \).
 The order of:

 • \( \mathbb{Z}_{n} \) is \( \left| \mathbb{Z}_{n} \right| = n \) where \( n \) is a composite number